 General document preparation and maintenance...and more

-This is difficult to say, however, VA Institute's research shows that hourly rates range from$30-$70 per hour.
+This is difficult to say, however, VA Institute's research shows that in Australia the hourly rates average between from $40-$75 per hour and higher for some niches.

 How do VAs get paid?